jmyers7/book/_build/html/_sources/chapters/covar-correl.md

 The line in this plot that the data clusters along is called the _least-squares line_.
 We will study these later in the book.
 ```

-Thus, there appears to be a "noisy" linear dependence between the size of a house $X$ and its selling price $Y$.
+There appears to be a "noisy" linear dependence between the size of a house $X$ and its selling price $Y$.
 Moreover, the line that the data naturally clusters along has positive slope, which indicates that as the size of a house increases, its selling price tends to increase as well.

 In particular, our goal in this chapter is to uncover ways to _quantify_ or _measure_ the strength of "noisy" linear dependencies between random variables.
 We will discover that there are two such measures: _Covariance_ and _correlation_.